 - Zukunftskolleg, Konstanz

-"Caricature in the Court of Justice: For a legal analysis of humoristic visuals", edited by Alberto GODIOLI, University of Groningen.
-The team will be hosted at CEU-IAS (Budapest), NIAS (Amsterdam), IIAS (Jerusalem) and SCAS (Uppsala).
+“Cartoons in Court: Towards a Forensic Analysis of Visual Humor”, led by Alberto GODIOLI, University of Groningen.
+Team hosted ad The team will be hosted at CEU-IAS (Budapest), NIAS (Amsterdam), IIAS (Jerusalem) and SCAS (Uppsala).

 Next call for applications